 And make no mistake about it.
 Threat indicators were there for years.
 Doctors, relatives, friends, all knew that the Germanwings co-pilot of flight 9525, Andreas Lubitz, was struggling with mental illness and clinical depression in his quiet suburban neighborhood.
 Between medical leave notes and a long medical history, not a single mental health professional, friend, or family member through he would be a risk to others.

-So this human behavioral data is validating the flight and telemetry data.
+So this human behavior data is validating the flight and telemetry data.
 This is precisely what our information security professionals are faced with each day.
 The data looks just fine, and security indicators are green, risk levels acceptable.
 Until they are not.
-And then the human behavioral aspect of security takes center stage to bring to light the real risks, the real events.
+And then the human behavior aspect of security takes center stage to bring to light the real risks, the real events.
 In reality the most important control we can have in place for security, is tracking human behavior.

 So perhaps the silver lining of the Germanwings Flight 9525 disaster will be that we must really respect how others behave, and share this information in a timely manner before disaster strikes.
 And having systems in place that can detect irregular, irrational or outlier behavior suddenly seem much more relevant in the face of preventing risks that we all would rather turn away from.